NIVANorge/Mobius2/docs/gettingstarted/gettingstarted.md

 The reason you want to get the Mobius2 repository is that it contains many existing models and data set examples that you can work with.
 You will not need to compile the Mobius2 framework itself.

 Clone the repository [https://github.com/NIVANorge/Mobius2](https://github.com/NIVANorge/Mobius2).
-This can be done by using your favourite git client such as [Tortoise git](https://tortoisegit.org/) or [Github desktop](https://desktop.github.com/).
+This can be done by using your favourite git client such as [Tortoise git](https://tortoisegit.org/) or [Github desktop](https://desktop.github.com/) (or [git command line](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)).

 You can also download a zip archive of the repository from the front page, but then it is not as convenient to get the latest updates.